grant means fulfill a request or wish or give. it’s typical to see it used when requesting access to a network.

 memes that remind us not to take our respiratory health for granted

-and this richard roeper review of the movie contagion has an example of how granted is used by itself.
+and this richard roeper review of the contagion, a movie that contains quite a few similarities to the covid pandemic, has an example of how granted is used by itself.

 gwynneth paltrow making people sick in contagion